jitsi/handbook/docs/devops-guide/quickstart.md

 If the installation is on a machine [behind NAT](https://jitsi.github.io/handbook/docs/faq#how-to-tell-if-my-server-instance-is-behind-nat) jitsi-videobridge should configure itself automatically on boot.
 If three way calls do not work, further configuration of jitsi-videobridge is needed in order for it to be accessible from outside.

 Provided that all required ports are routed (forwarded) to the machine that it runs on.
-By default these ports are (TCP/443 or TCP/4443 and UDP/10000).
+By default these ports are (TCP/443 and UDP/10000).

 The following extra lines need to be added to the file `/etc/jitsi/videobridge/sip-communicator.properties`: